LoneBoco/mangadex-condensed/README.md

 # MangaDex Condensed

 Improves the MangaDex experience by giving you lots of display options.
+Click the settings gear on most pages to configure the script.

 ## Features
 * Optional condensed or hidden cover images that can expand to full size on mouse hover.